JuliaAnimators/Javis.jl/docs/src/contributing.md

 (@v###) pkg> test Javis
 ```

-This might take a little bit, but if the installation on your computer is successful, it should say all tests passed.
+This might take some time, but if the installation on your computer is successful, it should say all tests passed.

 > **NOTE:** You may need to remove the current version of `Javis` you have installed in your Julia environment in order to develop.